 - If you’d like to add on to your Canadian adventure, the Winnipeg line connects with Vancouver to the west and Toronto to the east on a great transcontinental journey.

-This scenic journey has the highlights: coastal sugarcane and tropical plantations, the Ecuadorian Andes, and the highest capital in the world.
-But while a series of bus trips could get you to these sights, one of the world’s scariest sections of railroad is what makes this luxury line’s journey epic.
+This scenic journey has all the highlights: coastal sugarcane and tropical plantations, the Ecuadorian Andes, and the highest capital in the world.
+But while a series of bus trips could get you to these sights, one of the world’s scariest sections of railroad is what makes this journey one of best train trips out there.

-The inclusive, luxe Tren Crucero has been voted South America’s Leading Luxury Train since 2014.
-For the train buffs, this route mixes restored steam locomotives and modern diesel-electric engines to climb from the ocean to the peak altitudes.
-For those less interested in the power up front, the train itself only carries 50 guests at a time, letting you relax in lounges, terraces, bars, and boutique cars that have more in common with colonial homes than commuter trains.
+Tren Crucero is one of top luxury trains in South America.
+For the train buffs, this route mixes restored steam locomotives and modern diesel-electric engines to climb from the ocean to peak altitudes.
+For those less interested in the power up front, the train itself only carries 50 guests at a time, letting you relax in lounges, terraces, bars, and boutique cars that have more in common with palaces than commuter trains.
 You don’t sleep on this train; the package includes hotels every night and many meals on the tours.
-But even though you’re not an overnight guest, the staff is ready to justify all the awards they’ve won.
+But even though you’re not an overnight guest, the staff is ready to justify all the awards this train journey has won over the years.
 Small plates, snacks, the full range of beverages, and route guides are available at all times.

 What to expect

-The Devil’s Nose is what pulls the entire train line together.
-The engineering marvel of its century, this treacherous pass is also the most popular in South America.
-Cut through sheer cliff walls with an almost vertical drop, the tracks create switchbacks through the nearly vertical elevation change.
+This train journey goes through the legendary Devil’s Nose, a very treacherous pass.
+Cut through sheer cliff walls, the tracks create switchbacks through the nearly vertical drop.
 Your train will climb and descend, swinging back and forth, often in reverse, giving you an eerie free-fall sensation.
-It is such a wild ride that the regional service used to allow daredevils to ride on the roofs, a practice cut short after a passenger death in 2006.
-Whether it’s genuinely cursed as legend says, the Devil’s Nose remains one of the greatest railroad feats in the world.
+Whether it’s genuinely cursed as legend says, the Devil’s Nose remains one of the greatest stretch of railroad in the world.

-- Not interested in the price tag or the guided tours on the Tren Crucero but would love to ride the engineering feat of the Devil’s Nose?
-Tren Ecuador runs a round trip regional service through this edge-defying stretch of the Andes for a fraction of the price.
+- Not interested in the price tag or the guided tours on the Tren Crucero but would love to experience Devil’s Nose?
+Tren Ecuador runs a round-trip regional service through this edge-defying stretch of the Andes for a fraction of the price.
 But you’ll need to catch a five-hour bus to Alausi from Quito for this train’s day trip.

 - If you’re descending from Quito, the best seats through most passes are on the right side of the train.
 If you’re heading up from Guayaquil, the left side showcases the exposed drops.